arjitj2/DeliveryProject/README.md

 To push current branch to git repo (first time on each branch): git push --set-upstream origin NAMEOFBRANCH

 To push new commits on current branch to git repo: git push

+To delete local branch (make sure you're on a different branch): git branch -D NAMEOFBRANCH